 Other funding sources

-ITU generated around 24% of its total funding in 2021 as cost recovery, mainly from sales of ITU publications, satellite network filing fees, and the registration of Universal International Freephone Numbers (UIFN).
+ITU should generate nearly 21% of its total funding in 2024 as cost recovery, mainly from sales of ITU publications, satellite network filing fees, and the registration of Universal International Freephone Numbers (UIFN) and 0.5% from other revenues.

 In addition, ITU cultivates partnerships with other organizations and entities that may provide voluntary contributions earmarked for specific projects, particularly in developing and least developed countries.
 These contributions, however, are not included in the regular ITU budget.